Pro1d/ScreechyRally/README.md

 - [ ] Credits in menu
 - [x] remove "Leaderboard" button in end score table in two player mode
 - [ ] intuitive game rules
+- [ ] make group of maps by level of difficulty

 Other: